Public Health and the Environment

 Ensuring all water used for drinking, food production and recreation is safe.
 The Shire provides water quality testing for premises that rely on rainwater for drinking water supplies on a cost recovery basis.
 Please call the Shire Office to arrange for sampling.

 The Boyup Brook swimming pool is regularly tested to ensure the high standards are maintained for all swimmers.
+Before the swimming pool opens for the season start up samples are collected and satisfactory results must be received by the Local government prior to operation.

 Food Safety